pwin/owlready2/README.rst

  - Perform automatic classification of classes and instances, using the HermiT reasoner.

- - Tested up to 100 millions of RDF triples (but can potentially support more).
+ - Tested up to 200 millions of RDF triples (but can potentially support more).

  - In addition, the quadstore is compatible with the RDFlib Python module, which can be used to perform SPARQL queries.

+ - Finally, Owlready2 can also be used as an ORM (Object-Relational mapper) or an object database.

 Owlready has been created by Jean-Baptiste Lamy at the LIMICS reseach lab.
 It is available under the GNU LGPL licence v3.
 If you use Owlready in scientific works, **please cite the following article**: